automaticanalysis/automaticanalysis/README.md

  - For multichannel segmentation using T2-weighted image:
    - *directory_conventions/protocol_t2*: Name of the T2-weighted protocol as stored in the DICOM header

- - For MEG:
+ - For MEEG:
-   - *directory_conventions/rawmegdatadir*: Directories to find raw MEG data
+   - *directory_conventions/rawmeegdatadir*: Directories to find raw MEEG data
-   - *directory_conventions/megsubjectoutputformat*: `sprintf` formatting string to get subject directory as stored in *directory_conventions/rawmegdatadir*
+   - *directory_conventions/meegsubjectoutputformat*: `sprintf` formatting string to get subject directory as stored in *directory_conventions/rawmeegdatadir*
-   - *directory_conventions/neuromagdir*: Path to Neuromag (maxfilter)
+   - (optional) *directory_conventions/neuromagdir*: Path to Neuromag (maxfilter)

  - Optional analysis software:
    - FMRIB Software Library: